Skip to main content

 Laura Lam

 The city beyond contains glowing glass relics from a lost civilization.
-They call to her, but she wants freedom not mysteries.
 So, reinvented as 'Micah Grey', Gene joins the circus.
 As an aerialist, she discovers the joy of flight - but the circus has a dark side.
-She's also plagued by visions foretelling danger.

 Peta Lyre's Rating Normal